ferrucc-io/ferruccio/content/posts/company-size.md

 ---
 title: "What's your company size?"
-date: 2019-08-25T17:53:51+01:00
+date: 2019-12-28T14:53:51+01:00
-draft: true
+draft: false
 featured_image: "/company-size/company-size-convo.png"
 ---

-Let's say you're two years in your Software Engineer career.
-Looking for a change in working environment.
+Let's say you're early in your Software Engineer career.

+You're a competent programmer looking for a change in working environment.

 You’ve got 4 offers from four companies at different stages.